artisticbones/growth/README.md

 #### Day 18
 Code my own Httpservlet and Genericservlet according to the video tutorial,in the process of writing not a video tutorial I have read more or less three times,it feels more and more difficult.
 #### Day 19
 Today,I learned how to connect a servlet programm to a database and encountered a permissions issue.Locally,the user is an ordinary user,but MySQL is possessed by the root user,and I haven't solved the problem yet.
+#### Day 21
+Today,I have learned the principle of the JSP file,it is essentially a servlet program,in the execution of the JSP engine to compile it into a servlet program.